creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 # Conclusion

-- They have obtain an efficient estimator with a low computational complexity and a low variance by injecting noise locally instead of globally.
+- They obtained an efficient estimator with a low computational complexity and a low variance by injecting noise locally instead of globally.

 - They show that dropout is a special case of SGVB with local reparameterization leading to variational dropout, where optimal dropout rates are inferred from the data, rather than fixed in advance.